Commission Retail Sales: What To Do When Someone Steals Your Sale

 Because he was so good, he usually made the sale.
 As a sales manager, there's only so much you can be responsible for fixing.
 It has to be up to the salespeople to get along.
 (If you manage such a team, I have some tips for you below.)

-If you are the one often saying, they took my sale, here are a few steps you can take that can increase your probability of retaining your customers and commissions.
+If you are the one often saying they took my sale, here are a few steps to increase your probability of retaining your customers and commissions.

 Get clear on your store’s policy

-Before we talk about what you can say or do to make sure your store’s visitors know they’re your customer, let’s talk about your store’s policies and the retail sales training you’ve received.
+Before we discuss what you can say or do to ensure that your store’s visitors know they’re your customers, let’s discuss your store’s policies and the retail sales training you’ve received.

-Some stores consider a customer to be fair game, regardless of who greeted them.
+Some stores consider a customer fair game, regardless of who greeted them.
 You should approach your store's management for clarification.
-Ask questions about how this type of problem might be resolved without naming names.
+Ask questions about how this problem might be resolved without naming names.
 Keep it professional - don't finger-point, whine or complain.
 Understand that even though your co-worker may not be playing by your rules, she’s still probably making sales and profits.

 And high sales cover a wealth of sins.